 How much you get paid

-You don’t get paid to do an externship, and in some cases, where they are organized by an external provider, you may even have to pay a fee to participate.
+You don’t earn money to do an externship.
+In some cases organized by an external provider you may even have to pay a fee to participate.
 Internships on the other hand may include a wage or small stipend.
 If you are a college student you may also be eligible to receive college credit.

 How old you have to be

-Many internships are targeted at college students, and in the case that high school students can apply they are often required to be 16 years or older for insurance/liability reasons.
-Externships may also be targeted at college students but in the case they are informally offered, they may not have an age requirement.
+Many internships primarily target at college students.
+In the case that high school students can apply, requirements ask that you be 16 years or older for insurance/liability reasons.
+Externships may also suit college students best; however, in an informal case, they may not have an age requirement.

 Should I seek an internship or an externship?

 If you are a lower-classman in high school, unsure about what you want to pursue as a career and keen to explore your options, then an externship might be worthwhile considering.

 But if you have a pretty clear idea of what you plan on doing when you graduate and you are ready to apply what you already know, then an internship may be the better choice.
 Both provide you with the opportunity to boost your network and learn new skills.

 How can I find an internship/externship as a high school student and in these current times?